In this section

 Allergic and anaphylactic reactions.

-People with any nut allergy should avoid all types of nuts until advised otherwise by their allergy specialist, but may continue to eat other nuts that they were eating regularly prior without any reactions.
+People with any nut allergy should avoid all types of new nuts in their diet until advised otherwise by their allergy specialist, but may continue to eat other nuts that they were eating regularly prior without any reactions.

 By law, any product that may contain peanuts or tree nuts (or even tiny amounts of these nuts) must include that information on the food labelling.
 Some manufacturers will label their products as possibly containing traces of nuts due to other foods that are processed at the same